ObsidianBlaze/ObsidianBlaze/README.md

 ### Hi there 👋
+My Name is Idada Osaigbovo James but I go by Osas.
+⚡ Honestly, I am an atypical guy.
+Why?
+Well, I love Java and Python.
+I do not engage in those banter that slanders one for another.
+⚡ I am a natural Java Developer.
+After all, I have James in my name, like James Goslin.
+😄 I learn really fast and I am confident on my learning speed.
+😄 As much as I am eccentric, I have a penchant for collaborating with and leading a team.
+💬 I am pretty good with Java EE, SE, and Andriod, Python, Php and Laravel, Javascript, Microsoft sql server 🔭 I’m currently working on an enterprise application with laravel as the sole backend developer(I am badass :-> )!

 <!--
 **ObsidianBlaze/ObsidianBlaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.